 Roses in Concrete

-Roses in Concrete is a pilot Leadership & Mentorship Program for BIPOC college and Waltham high School students and supporters.
-The program hopes to foster educational, leadership, mentorship, and professional development opportunities.
+Roses in Concrete is a Leadership & Mentorship Program for Black, Latinx, Asian and Indigenous college and Waltham high School students and supporters.
+The program fosters educational, leadership, mentorship, and professional development opportunities.

-The initiative will allow students to network and form connections with BIPOC professionals in the area, have access to a safe environment to seek advice on the systemic challenges folks experience on their path to career exploration, and discover professional development strategies to allow for self-advocacy in the workplace and classroom.
-The program will include workshops, retreats, online and in-person mentor and Mentee meetings, and the full support of Brandeis Department of Community Service, Brandeis Intercultural Center, Waltham Partnership for Youth (WPY), and Waltham Black Future Fund.
-Together, mentors, mentees, workshop facilitators, and our community partners will create a space for community, dialogue, and growth.
+Roses in Concrete empowers students to network and form connections with Black, Latinx, Asian and Indigenous professionals in the area, have access to a safe environment to seek advice on the systemic challenges they will experience on their path to career exploration, and discover professional development strategies to encourage self-advocacy in the classroom and beyond.
+The program will include workshops, retreats, online and in-person mentor and mentee meetings, and will create a space for dialogue, growth, and community.

-Applications for Waltham High School students are now open and are due Wednesday, December 1st by 5 PM.
-Please submit applications HERE.
+Applications for Waltham High School students opened on October 3 and are due by October 24.

-Waltham High School participants are expected to attend all spring workshops and meet at least monthly with their mentor.
+- Waltham High School participants are expected to attend all workshops and meet at least twice a month with their mentor.
 All participants will receive $100.
-Open to all self-identified BIPOC Sophomores, Juniors, and Seniors.
-Applications will be released this fall.